MooersLab/talon-voice-quizzes/README.md

 ./qTalon<subtopic>.py
 ```

-Enter control-D to interupt the quiz.
+Enter control-D to interrupt the quiz.

 ### Run in Jupyter
 Use in Jupyter Notebook, JupyterLab, [JupyterLab.app](https://blog.jupyter.org/jupyterlab-desktop-app-now-available-b8b661b17e9a), or [nteract.app](https://nteract.io/).
-The last two optioins are stand-a-lone desktop applications that do not use the browser.
+The last two options are stand-alone desktop applications that do not use the browser.
-You still have to have a Python3 kernel available that is mapped to a Python interpreter with the module `pytictoc` installed via pip.
+You still need a Python3 kernel mapped to a Python interpreter with the module `pytictoc` installed via pip.
 Probably works in Colab, too, but you may have to load the quiz onto your Google Drive.
-Select the approprite Python kernel that taps into the Python interpreter with pytictoc installed.
+Select the appropriate Python kernel that taps into the Python interpreter with pyritic installed.

-The advantages of this approach is that the results can be stored in the Notebook and it is more fun to run the quiz in Jupyter.
+The advantages of this approach are that the results can be stored in the Notebook and that running the quiz in Jupyter is more fun.

-Check on present working directory in Jupyter by entering the following in a code cell.
+Check on the present working directory in Jupyter by entering the following in a code cell.

 ```bash
 !pwd
 ```

-The file qVoiceTyping.py must be in your working direcotry or you must give the full file path to qVoiceTyping.py.
+The file qVoiceTyping.py must be in your working directory, or you must give the full file path to qVoiceTyping.py.
 Enter the following in another code cell.

 ```bash